-Today I’m going to be talking about power of attorney versus proxy.
+Today I'm going to be talking about infer versus imply.

-That’s it for today.
-If you have any questions, as usual, please leave them in the comments section below and myself or one of my colleagues will get back to you.
+That's it for today though.
+If you have any questions or comments, as usual, please leave them in the comment box below and myself or one of my colleagues will get back to you as soon as we can.
 Thanks.